Backdrop CMS enables people to build highly customized websites affordably, through collaboration and open source software.

 - Focus: Include features for the majority.
 Backdrop core should only include features and tools that benefit the majority of sites that are running it.
 When making decisions on how to move forward with future versions of Backdrop, we will include opinions of those who are not so vocal online.
 This means including opinions from individuals who attend trainings, meet-ups, and camps as well as real-world engagements with consumers of Backdrop.

-- Solid APIs: Ensure Backdrop can be extended.
+- Extensibility: Ensure Backdrop can be extended.
 Backdrop aims to provide a powerful core that can be readily extended through custom or publicly available contributed modules.
 These additional modules can provide desired features that are not implemented in core due to their complexity or use cases that are too specific.

 - Great performance: Meet Low System Requirements.
 Backdrop must be able to run on affordable hosting with very basic requirements.
 Achieving this goal will mean not chasing popular trends in technology, but instead adopting common, proven, and learnable systems.